-That is, an adjunct has the same label as its mother and its sister.
+That is, an adjunct has the same label as its parent and its sibling.
 This is what predicts the optionality and iterativity.

 When we were identifying adjuncts vs. complements before, it was stipulated that adjuncts attach to XP level nodes.
 That was stipulated without rationale, but why might we want to allow that?